AdiA32/AdiA32/README.md

 # Aditya Agrawal
  - UCSD Data Science and Cognitive Science with Machine Learning and Neural Computation
- - Open for full time positions and internships
+ - Data Science Minor
- - Graduating December 2024 (next year)
+ - Open for full time positions

 Below is a little bit more in-depth for the projects I have created, and showcases my thought process and also gives more ease in understanding what exactly was made.